 Loribeth mentioned someone who had posted on social media about Afghanistan, commenting that “now I have a daughter, this hits differently.”
 Some of the comments rejected Loribeth’s categorisation of her friend’s statement as #pronatalismatwork.
-This conversation made me reflect on such comments, and whether pronatalism (the promotion of childbearing and parenthood as desirable for society) was behind it or not.
+This conversation made me reflect on such comments, and whether pronatalism (the promotion of childbearing and parenthood as desirable for society, meaning parents are deemed to have more value than non-parents) was behind it or not.

 I’ve written elsewhere about “as a mother” comments here and here, and on A Separate Life here about the “I have a daughter” comments that men invariably make to justify their feelings or express a new-found realisation that women deserve decent treatment too.
 As if women in general didn’t deserve that prior to them having a daughter.
 I’ll try not to repeat all those arguments here.